yleeyilin/tp/docs/UserGuide.md

 #### Unpinning a contact : `unpin`

-Unpins a **person / staff / supplier / maintainer** contact on PoochPlanner so that your less important contacts can be removed from the top of your contacts list in PoochPlanner.
+Unpins a **person / staff / supplier / maintainer** contact so that your less important contacts can be removed from the top of your contacts list in PoochPlanner.

 Format: <br>
 `/unpin ; name : [name]`